You can’t miss a visit to the Valley

 Visiting the valley is an authentic agricultural experience, home to countless family farms, orchards, and vineyards.
 The Yakima Valley features 5 different American Viticulture Areas (AVAs) and is home to over 120 wineries.
 The valley also produces 75% of the nation’s hops, 70% of the nation’s apples, and is an important agricultural region for many other fruits and vegetables, including pears, apricots, spearmint, asparagus, onions, and corn.

 The City of Yakima is located at the beginning of the Valley, for those coming from Seattle.
 From there, the Valley spans East towards Wapato, Zillah, Sunnyside, Prosser and Benton City.
 Most of the wineries are in the valley rather than in downtown Yakima.
 However, the City makes for a good location to use as base for exploring the area.
-Or better yet, stay at the Freehand Cellars Lodging (Unit A, Unit B) which is already closer to the valley wineries and yet within a few minutes from the City’s restaurants.
+Or better yet, stay at the Freehand Cellars Vineyard House (Unit A, Unit B) which is already closer to the valley wineries and yet within a few minutes from the City’s restaurants.

 Planning a trip